kensanata/phoebe/README.md

 only password is "hello".
 That's why the Titan command above contained "token=hello". 😊

-If you're going to check up on your wiki often, looking at Changes on a daily basis, you could just tell people about the token on a page of your wiki.
+If you're going to check up on your wiki often (daily!), you could just tell people about the token on a page of your wiki.
 Spammers would at least have to read the instructions and in my experience the hardly ever do.

 You could also create a separate password for every contributor and when they leave the project, you just remove the token from the options and restart